salacika/DE1SQL/SQL1/README.md

 **Questions**
 * What is SQL?
+* What is a Relational Model?
+* What is a Relational Database?
 * What is RDBMS?
 * What is MySQL?
+* Difference between MySQL and other RDBMS?

 **Objectives**
 * Setting the context: evolution of digital persistency 1950-2010
+* Introdcuing the basic terms in context of SQL
 * Writing the first SQL
 * Setting up a MYSQL in AWS
 * Creating the the first MySQL database